kgdunn/pid-book/univariate-review/univariate-exercises.rst

 	.. math::
 	    z = \frac{(\overline{x}_B - \overline{x}_A) - (\mu_B - \mu_A)}{\sqrt{\sigma^2 \left(\displaystyle \frac{1}{n_A} + \frac{1}{n_B}\right)}}

 	Assuming the two *population* means are identical, the :math:`z`-value is a direct estimate of the probability with which that assumption is wrong.
 A :math:`z`-value around zero indicates that the assumption was true, a large or small :math:`z`-value indicates that the assumption was wrong.

 	So we can calculate the :math:`z`-value, and the corresponding probability for each pair of reactor differences using the code below.

 	But the next problem we face is that we don't know the value of :math:`\sigma`.
 We can estimate it however, by pooling the variances of the two groups.
 Strictly speaking we should do a check for comparable variances before pooling them - described :ref:`in a previous section <univariate-pooled-variance>`.

 	When we use the pooled variance now, then the assumption that the :math:`z`-value follows the normal distribution is not correct anymore; it follows the :math:`t`-distribution, with the pooled number of degrees of freedom.
 Once we have the :math:`z`-value we can calculate the probability of finding a :math:`z`-value of at least that big.
 Anything beyond that is the risk that we are wrong.

 	We can also expand the :math:`z` value into a confidence interval at a given confidence level.
 We do this in the code at the 95% level (see ``LB`` and ``UB`` terms).

 	    -   :math:`\mu_{104} - \mu_{105}`: :math:`z` = 1.25; risk we are wrong: 89.1%; CI: :math:`-31.4 \leq \mu_{104} - \mu_{105} \leq 134`
 	    -   :math:`\mu_{104} - \mu_{107}`: :math:`z` = 1.41; risk we are wrong: 91.6%; CI  :math:`-21.4 \leq \mu_{104} - \mu_{107} \leq 120`
 	    -   :math:`\mu_{105} - \mu_{107}`: :math:`z` = -0.0532; risk we are wrong: 52.1% and :math:`-81.8 \leq \mu_{105} - \mu_{107} \leq 77.6` (note that the minimum risk is 50%; the risk is not 47.8%)

 	While all three reactors have confidence intervals that span zero at the 95% level, notice how the interval gives us a feel for the degree of difference.
 Clearly **reactors TK105 and TK107 are the most similar**, however all 3 are statistically equivalent from a confidence interval point of view.
 Contrast this to using a hypothesis test, which you may have encountered in other statistical courses.
 A hypothesis test just tells you  "yes" or "no"; a confidence interval gives a much better engineering feel for the degree of difference.
-Also see the solution to question 6 that highlights another advantage of confidence intervals.

 	A full solution to this question require you report the z-values and its corresponding risk.